 - Click the web feature layer data source to activate the Versioning tab.

 - Click the Reconcile button on the Versioning tab.

 The Reconcile dialog box appears.

-- Specify how you want to define conflicts using the following options:
+- Specify how to define conflicts using the following options:

 Define conflicts Description

 Only changes to the same attribute (column) of the same row or feature in the target and edit versions will be flagged as a conflict.
 This is the default.